TEEDLab/CluEval/README.md

 ## How to run files
 1. Download two files: 'CluEval.py' and 'metrics.py'.
 Make sure that they are located in the same directory. <br />
 2. Create a sub-folder named 'data' and put input files into it.
 You can use sample files provided in the data folder. <br/>
 3. Make sure that numpy and pandas are installed.
-The version we used for running the code is: numpy (1.22.4) & pandas (1.4.4)
+The version we used for running the code: numpy (1.22.4) & pandas (1.4.4)
 4. Run 'CluEval.py' file. <br />